The Unapproved

 Sol described himself as "terrible to work with, and unorganized."
 Sebastian was the perfect fit for exactly that reason.
 He would run the backend invisibly and Sol wouldn't have to deal with the operational friction.

-What this meant in practice: Sebastian had full, unilateral enforcement authority over a community serving neurodivergent adults — many of whom were using it as a mental health supplement or substitute — and his frame of reference for community management wasn't mental health.
+What that meant in practice: Sebastian had full, unilateral enforcement authority over a community serving neurodivergent adults, many of them using it as a mental health supplement or a substitute, and his frame of reference for running it wasn't mental health.
 It was commercial.
-He'd built and protected communities before where members tried to poach the user base or build competing services.
+He'd built and protected communities before where members tried to poach the user base or spin up competing services.
 He was watching for that pattern.

 I didn't know any of this.
 I just kept showing up.